sherpa/sherpa/docs/install.rst

-Prior to Sherpa 4.19.0, Sherpa included a copy of the `fftw library <https://www.fftw.org/>`_ source code and would build it be default.
+Prior to Sherpa 4.19.0, Sherpa included a copy of the `fftw library <https://www.fftw.org/>`_ source code and would build it by default.
 This copy has now been removed and access is expected to be provided by ``pkg-config``.

 .. _build-xspec: